fabianstyx/Posedyui/replit.md

 ## Project Overview

-This is **Chiaki v2.2.0** - a PlayStation Remote Play client for Android, modified with **PoseTracker AI** integration for pose detection and aim assistance.
+This is **Chiaki v2.2.0** - a PlayStation Remote Play client for Android, modified with **PoseTracker AI** integration for pose detection and aim assistance using Google ML Kit.

 **Important**: This is an Android APK project that builds on **GitHub Actions**, not on Replit.
 Replit is used here for code editing only.